 - Assign a login method to individual users.
 You assign an authentication method to each user for them to log in with.
 Each user must have at least one authentication method in order for them to log in but you may assign multiple methods.
 See

 Managing user authentication methods.

-Note: To utilize Workspace Portal and User and Group Synchronization applications fully, you must configure SSO authentication for users in both your master and duplicate instance.
+Note: To utilize Workspace Portal and User and Group Synchronization applications fully, you must configure SSO authentication for users in both your primary and duplicate instance.